 WARNING: This story contains distressing details.

-Prime Minister Justin Trudeau said on Friday that the Catholic Church must take responsibility for its role in running many of the schools.
+Francis spoke two days after Prime Minister Justin Trudeau said the Catholic Church must take responsibility for its role in running many of the schools.

 Support is available for anyone affected by their experience at residential schools and those who are triggered by the latest reports.